rbb-data/starter/README.md

 # rbb-data starter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Start a new Project:

-To create new project just run:
+To create a new project just run:

 ````bash
 git clone git@github.com:rbb-data/starter.git my-rbb-data-project --depth 1